What does the future of the call center industry look like?

 Even organizations in the BFSI domain have migrated their on-premies call centers to the cloud.
 This was necessary as they had to move their workforce to work from home, which was not easy with on-premise solutions.

-Now, every customer wants a cloud-hosted call center platform as it offers the flexibility they desire.
+Now, every customer wants cloud call center software as it offers the flexibility they desire.
 So, most traditional call center providers have also started migrating their offerings to the cloud.

 Cloud makes it easier for organizations to scale up and down the number of resources based on the needs of their projects or campaigns.
 The entry barriers are minimal as you are not talking about CAPEX investments.
 You are only paying on a per-minute basis and per your use.